Zone Doubt, a.k.a. 'Surreal Я Us'...

 We seem to have a (semi)resident fox...
 Back in March, after the snow had melted, I saw something moving in the garden.
 At first I thought it was another cat - but Tyjer was sitting watching it rather than attacking, so I looked a little closer.
 It was a very poorly fox, all the fur gone from its tail and left shoulder and limping badly...

-I rang the RSPCA, who asked if it was mobile (which it was, if only just) and said we could try feeding it for a few days to see if it improved.
+I rang the RSPCA, who asked if it was mobile (which it was, if only just: they can't do anything if it's still walking around) and said could we try feeding it for a few days to see if it improved.
 We keep dog food in anyway, to put out for the foxes when the weather is really bad, so we gave it a go.
 Fox visited every lunchtime for five days, obviously improving, ears perking up and the limp getting better, then stopped coming.
 We thought that either it was self-sufficient now, or had died (we didn't know what had caused all the fur loss: it could have been from an accident, maybe with a car?, or mange, which we know can be deadly.)

-Kind of tickled that it feels safe enough to us the garden in daylight!
+Kind of tickled that it feels safe enough to use the garden in daylight!

 So, quick run-down of last week.